tamunoWoks/python_notebook/useful_tips.md

   The `==` operator (equal to) has two equal signs, while the `=` operator (assignment) has just one equal sign.
     - The `==` operator asks whether two values are the same as each other.
     - The `=` operator puts the value on the right into the variable on the left.

+- **INFINITE LOOP:**
+If you ever run a program that has a bug causing it to get stuck in an infinite loop, press CTRL-C. This will send a KeyboardInterrupt error to your program and cause it to stop immediately.